StevenMezei/StevenMezei/README.md

 - 👋 Hi, I’m @StevenMezei
-- 👀 I’m interested in Computer Science and Statitics
+- 👀 I’m interested in Computer Science and Statistics
-- 🌱 I’m currently using Python and Power BI
+- 🌱 I’m currently looking for data science or data analyst work
 - 📫 How to reach me stevenmezei@gmail.com

 <!---